 The impact of the pandemic has been substantial.
 There was an 87.3% decline in Canadian study permits issued to Iranian students in 2020 compared to 2019.
 This reflects much lower application volumes than in 2019.

 The Iranian economy was already struggling pre-pandemic and COVID-19 made the situation even worse.
-This made it difficult for interested students to secure financial verification for visa applications, according to our recruitment partners.
+This made it difficult for interested students to secure financial verification for study permit applications, according to our recruitment partners.

 The value of the Iranian rial fell by 50% compared to the US dollar in 2020.

-With an already low visa approval rate, many students may have seen the visa application process as a significant financial risk.
+With an already low study permit approval rate, many students may have seen the study permit application process as a significant financial risk.
 However, the weakened economy likely had less of an impact on graduate students.
 This would be mainly because these students often applied to programs which provide full or partial funding.

 The recovery of the Iranian economy will likely reduce the volume of applications from Iranian students over the next two years.
 Iran has also been a hotspot for COVID-19 in the Middle East, lengthening their recovery trajectory.
 Yet President Biden’s election in the US and his reversal of many of former President Trump’s immigration policies could have an impact on Canadian recruitment.
 The high quality of US graduate schools will likely make the US a competitive destination once more, despite the fraught political history.
 Altogether, it may take four to five years for Canada to attract the same number of Iranian students as it did pre-pandemic.